 Insights from a plan like this influence drilling design and blasting operations.
 Careful investigation of the rock characteristics, stresses and probable aftermath can decrease the unknowns and improve the sequence of events.

-A culture of safety is the fundamental basis for a safe work environment.
+A (miner) safety culture is the fundamental basis for a safe work environment.
 Generally, safety culture is viewed as an organisation's shared perceptions, beliefs, values, and attitudes that combine to create a commitment to safety and an effort to minimise harm.

 A strong safety culture ensures that high standards are set for all safety processes.
 In addition, implementing a positive safety culture promotes a sense of commitment to safety and helps encourage employee participation and accountability in workplace safety.